Pharmaceutical Industry in Nigeria

 This demographic shift has resulted in increased healthcare spending and demand for better pharmaceutical products and services.

-According to Persianas Group, Nigeria’s growing middle-class accounts for approximately 23% of the population and is estimated to have a combined buying power in excess of US$28 billion.
+According to the Persianas Group, Nigeria’s growing middle class accounts for approximately 23% of the population and is estimated to have a combined buying power in excess of US$28 billion.

 Prevalence of Diseases and Healthcare Challenges: Nigeria faces significant healthcare challenges, including the burden of communicable and non-communicable diseases.